 Now, the A7S II supports Sony’s E-mount lenses and there is simply a lot of them available from the company as well as third-party manufacturers.
 Choosing the one that fulfils your needs properly might seem difficult and confusing and I can’t blame you if you feel that way.

-So, to put an end to all the confusion and guessing games, I’ve handpicked the best Sony A7S II lenses while keeping a huge variety of user requirements into consideration.
+So, to put an end to all the confusion and guessing games, I’ve handpicked the most compatible lenses for Sony A7S II while keeping a huge variety of user requirements into consideration.
 So, you should find something for your needs as well.

 - 1. Sony 16-35mm Vario-Tessar T FE F4 ZA OSS